spotcare/app/README.md

 # app
-Resources related to SpotCare app.
+Resources used in SpotCare app.